UnterrainerInformatik/Travis-Scripts/README.md

 If you don't like a nuget package to be published, just don't declare the variable `NUGET` or set it to `false`.
 Then you may omit setting the other variables starting with `NUGET_` as well.

+#### MONOGAME Notes

+If you're using the MonoGame switch, then you have a few extra options.

+When using SpriteFonts, the build-system of MonoGame has to have the font installed on your system (except if you use the SpriteFonts with an image-map).
+So there has to be a directory `/Travis-Install` in your build where all your `TTF` fonts reside.
+The script will install them on the builder before running the build.

 ## Usage